KxSystems/docs/docs/basics/ipc.md

 Sometimes it is useful to send a large number of aysnc messages, but then to block until they have all been sent.
 This can be achieved through using async flush – invoked as `neg[h][]` or `neg[h](::)`.

-If you need confirmation that the remote end has received and processed the async messages, chase them with a sync request, e.g. `h""` – the remote end will process the messages on a socket in the order that they are sent.
+If you need confirmation that the remote end has received and processed the async messages, use a sync request.
+For example, `h""` – the remote end processes the messages on a socket in the order that they are sent.

 !!! note "flushing can also be achieved by sending a synchronous message on the same handle: this will confirm execution as all messages are processed in the order they are sent"